aaaaa114514-1/Sacabambaspis_aaaaa/README.md

   |       Esc        |             Boss key             |

   - Menu uses a special map !
 You can buy different weapons and enter different levels.
+  - You will meet npcs here.
+You may talk to them ( more details in Part **Chat with Npcs** ).
   - You can play in either single **player mode** and **pair mode** !
 Just approach the portal by yourself / together with your friend and press **Space** !
-  - You can try your weapon here !
-No limit for magic !
+  - You can try your weapons here !
+No limit for magic and you won't die !
   - Press **Esc** to minimize the game window, pause the music and open CET-6 review material !
 (Have a try !)

   #### Fight

   - You play the role **Soul Knight**, and you can press keys to control him/them to move or attack enemies by shooting.

   - Your goal is to defeat the enemies and then approach the portal.
   - Everyone has **HP** and **MP** of their own.
 When one's HP gets down to 0, then he is defeated.
   - Shooting consumes magic power (MP).
 When one's MP cannot afford a single shot, then he cannot shoot anymore.
-  - When you have defeated all enemies and both of you (If someone is defeated or it's a single-player game, then one player is also accepted) are beside the portal, you can press **Space** to enter the portal and won !
+  - When you have defeated all enemies and both of you (If someone is defeated or it's a single-player game, then one player is also accepted) are beside the portal, you can press **Space** to enter the portal and win !

   #### Plot Appreciation

   - ~~The inspiration for interface design comes from Galgame.~~

   |                 **Keys**        |  **Functions**    |
   | :------------------------------: | :-----------: |
   | Space / left-click / scroll down |   next page   |